JulianDan/LiteURLShorter/README.md

 This is a lightweight URL shorter made by Go.

-It doesn't need a database, all the data is stored in JSON files.
+It doesn't need a database, all data is stored in JSON files.
-Of course, this also means that it is not very high performance.
+Of course, this also means it's performance is not very high.
 On my computer, the insertion and query time for a database containing 20,000 URL records(~700KB) are about 40ms and 20ms.

 ## Preparation

 You should create `data.json` and `user.json` in the work dir.

 **data.json**:

 ```JSON